 The injury has came as a huge blow to Roma, while the player himself has been ruled out of this summer's World Cup in Brazil.

-There was, however, some positive news on Tuesday with the club revealing in a statement on its official website: "This morning Kevin Strootman underwent surgery on his left knee at the AMC hospital in Amsterdam.
+There was, however, some positive news on Tuesday with the club revealing in a statement on their official website: "This morning Kevin Strootman underwent surgery on his left knee at the AMC hospital in Amsterdam.

 "The surgery, performed by Professor Van Dijk, Professor Kerkhoff and Dr Heijboer, and in the presence of Roma's head of medical staff Dr Colautti, lasted approximately two hours and was a complete success.

 "During the operation a reconstruction of Strootman's anterior cruciate ligament was carried out, and injuries to the medial and lateral meniscus were treated.